Women in baseball: Development leagues

 On August 15, 2014, Mo'ne Davis was the first girl in Little League World Series history to pitch a winning game (for the Taney Dragons), which also made her the first girl to pitch a shutout in Little League postseason history.

 On June 8, 2017, Claire Eccles played her first game as part of the Victoria HarbourCats, making her the first woman to play in the West Coast League.

 In 2020, Marika Lyszczyk, a player from Canada, became the first woman to catch in a men's college baseball game, while playing for Rivier University.
 In 2023, she became the first woman to play in the Futures Collegiate Baseball League, by pitching for the Brockton Rox.

 Jaida Lee, at 16 years old, was in August 2022 the first female baseball player to compete in men's baseball at the Canada Summer Games.

 In November 2022, Olivia Pichardo became the first woman chosen for any Division I baseball roster when she was chosen for that of Brown University.
 Pichardo became the first woman to play in a Division I baseball game on March 17, 2023, pinch-hitting for Brown University.
 In July 2023, she became the first woman to hit a home run while playing in the Hamptons Collegiate Baseball League; she was playing for the Sag Harbor Whalers.
+In April 2026, Pichardo became the first woman to pitch in a Division I baseball game, pitching for Brown University.

 On January 11, 2022, the Yankees announced that Rachel Balkovec would manage the Low-A Tampa Tarpons in 2022, making her the first woman to manage in affiliated baseball.

 In January 2023, Veronica Gajownik was hired to manage the Hillsboro Hops, which made her the first woman to manage a Class High-A baseball team and the first openly LGBTQ manager in minor or major league baseball history.

 In 2023, Jocelyn Alo became the first woman to play for the Savannah Bananas, getting an at bat in one of their games.
 In 2024, Alo became the first female member of the Savannah Bananas, signing a one-month contract with the team.

 On May 24, 2025, Alexia Jorge became the first woman to play in the Coastal Plain League, which she did as a catcher for the Holly Springs Salamanders.